![]() |

 Christian.
 Thus Josephus would be alluding to something he hadnt said!
 And his readers might have been left wondering what

 he was talking about.
 (Ill come back to this problem when discussing Antiquities 18.)
+This objection can be broadened, however.
+The Jewish Messiah concept (Christ

 in Greek) would not necessarily be a subject with which Josephus readers were all that familiar.
 If Josephus were going to